 Recently I used an alder hearth board and birch drill to create an ember.
 I made a tinder bundle from cleavers with a little rosebay willowherb added as a coal extender; worked a treat.

-One last thing, when I’m foraging for tinder, I apply the same rules as when I’m foraging for food.
+One last thing, when I’m foraging for late summer tinders, or indeed any natural tinder, I apply the same rules as when I’m foraging for food.
 I only take what I need, and even then only a little from any one plant or location.
 Remember that downy flower heads are a mechanism for dispersing seeds, for reproducing, so by only taking a little the plant will sow seeds for the future.